Wing IV

 Wang LaboratoriesWang

-Replaced · Overreach It owned office word processing in the 1970s, then watched a $3 billion empire collapse when the PC arrived and a son inherited what his father built.
+Replaced · Overreach An Wang's word-processing machines owned the 1970s office, but the $3 billion empire collapsed when the IBM PC arrived and a son inherited what his father built.

 1992 CE b.
 1951 CE · 41 years